nolirium/aroc/README.md

 ### Known issues

-##### IMPORTANT NOTE:  If you powerwash after running the scripts, the Play Store/Android apps will no longer work.
-The easiest way to fix it is to restore the original Android system image with the following command (then reboot) :
+##### IMPORTANT NOTE:  If you need to restore the original Android system image (for instance after a powerwash, or if the script didn't complete successfully), the easiest way to do this is to run the following command (then reboot) :

 `sudo mv /opt/google/containers/android/system.raw.img.bk /opt/google/containers/android/system.raw.img`